zkLinkProtocol/recover_state_server/README.md

 cp .env.e.g .env
 ```
 Then, you need to modify the following configuration:
+(Before "dunkerque," a link will be published here that will display all configurations except for DATABASE_URL.)

 1. `CLIENT_WEB3_URL` for `CHAIN_1` and `CHAIN_2`: the url of the rpc node of the corresponding chain.
 2. `CONTRACT_BLOCK_HEIGHT` for `CHAIN_1` and `CHAIN_2`: the block height of the zklink contract depolyment.